w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 future.
 The exact number of parachains that the Relay Chain can support without any degradation in performance is yet to be discovered.
-Also, with the [blockspace over blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/) paradigm which brings parathreads into the picture, there is no hard limit number on the number of blockchains that can be supported by {{ polkadot: Polkadot :polkadot }}
+Also, with the [blockspace over blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/) paradigm which brings on-demand parachains into the picture, there is no hard limit number on the number of blockchains that can be supported by {{ polkadot: Polkadot :polkadot }}
 {{ kusama: Kusama :kusama }}.